Automotive Zealand – heaven exists!

 They say you can't go to New Zealand without visiting other countries.
 Because she will spoil you.
 Having visited "paradise", you will expect more from any other country.
 And this is true.
 After all, New Zealand, without exaggeration, is one of the most picturesque places in the world.
 It is also the best place for outdoor enthusiasts such as surfing, rafting and mountain biking.
 Extreme is not your topic?
 Then look: bees buzz over the endless fields of fragrant lavender.
 Here are sun-drenched beaches and whispering ocean surf.
 Here are the geysers spewing steam.
 Perfectly groomed alpine villages.
 Coffee!
 New Zealand is a paradise for lovers of this drink.

-And that is why we recommend traveling by car.
-This will give you the freedom to explore places not accessible by train or bus.
-We also strongly advise you to move at a calm pace.
-No need to rush - you've already made it!
-Now you're ready to see how New Zealand's landscape changes with every turn in the road.
+And that's why we recommend traveling by the car.
+This will give you freedom and allow you to explore places that are inaccessible to train or bus.
+We also strongly recommend that you take it easy.
+There is no need to rush – you have already made it!
+Now you are ready to see how the New Zealand landscape changes with every turn of the road.

 Air travel from Moscow to Auckland and back in economy class will cost about 200 thousand rubles per person.
 In total, you will have to spend a couple of days on the way, making several transfers, because there are no direct flights to the Kiwi country.